 Also of interest is that Hopkinton has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Hopkinton is a great place for families with children to consider.
-First of all, many other families with children live here, making Hopkinton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Hopkinton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Hopkinton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Hopkinton is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Hopkinton’s overall crime rate is lower than average for the country.

 The per capita income in Hopkinton in 2022 was $63,420, which is wealthy relative to New Hampshire and the nation.
 This equates to an annual income of $253,680 for a family of four.